elshaw82/100daysofcode/README.md

 **Thoughts**:  Intimidated slightly by the various ways of creating functions/events but it's just a matter of practice!
 There are some practical challanges coming up soon, which I'm excited to get stuck into!

 **Link(s) to work**: No work, just lessons today.

+### Day 16: May 10, 2020

+**Today's Progress**: Had a break from JavaScript today and instead put together some plans for a portfolio website.
+I'm nearly happy with it!
+Need to work on a mobile navigation menu and adding in the content.

+**Thoughts**: It was nice to put some more CSS grid into practice.
+Back to JavaScript tomorrow!

+**Link(s) to work**: [Portfolio Website in progress] (https://github.com/elshaw82/Elaine-Shaw)